mitre/GrowthViz/README.md

  - Follow install instructions [found here for installation.](https://docs.anaconda.com/anaconda/install/)
  - Opt for the Python 3.7 version
  - The [windows install instructions](https://docs.anaconda.com/anaconda/install/windows/) are step-by-step and will get everything set up properly for the project.
-2. Download the [bmi-demo project](https://gitlab.mitre.org/codi/bmi-demo) as a zip file using the download button on the top right corner of the page next to the ‘Find File’ button.
+2. Download the [GrowthViz project](https://github.com/mitre/GrowthViz) as a zip file using the "Clone or download" button on GitHub.
-3. Unzip the bmi-demo-project zip file to have access to all of the source files for the Jupyter notebook.
+3. Unzip the GrowthViz zip file to have access to all of the source files for the Jupyter notebook.
 4. Run the Anaconda Navigator that was installed during Step 1 (go to Start>Anaconda Navigator).
 This may take a while to load.
 5. Before Launching the Jupyter Notebook application (shown on the home page), download one additional dependency "Qgrid".
 To do this:
   - Click 'Environments' on the left.